-The main regulatory activities include among other things, to establish regulatory tools, advise the government on policies related to the energy sector, dispute and complaints handling, licensing, tariff setting, and monitoring of operations and infrastructure of the licensees to ensure the network reliability and the quality of services delivered.
+The main regulatory activities include, establishment of regulatory tools, advising the government on policies related to the energy sector, dispute and complaints handling, licensing, tariff setting, and monitoring of operations and infrastructure of the licensees to ensure sufficient, reliable, affordable and sustainable energy supply to all consumers.

 The Government of Rwanda has set an ambitious target to reach universal access to electricity by 2024 and to meet the energy demand that is imperative for the country’s economic development through the provision of sufficient, reliable, affordable and sustainable energy.

 During the period under review, the Electricity Supply Industry registered significant progress on accessibility, availability and reliability of power supply.
 The number of customers with access to electricity from the main grid electricity increased from 811,129 to 951,613 while the total grid installed power generation capacity increased by 8% to reach 225.5 MW at the end June 2019.